Neutron supermirror

 Nickel has a positive scattering cross section, and titanium has a negative scattering cross section, and in both elements the absorption cross section is small, which makes Ni-Ti the most efficient technology with neutrons.
-The number of Ni-Ti layers needed increases rapidly as $\propto m^z$, with $z$ in the range 2-4, which affects the cost.
+The number of Ni-Ti layers needed increases rapidly as $\propto m^z$, with $z$ in the range 2–4, which affects cost.
 This has a strong bearing on the economic strategy of neutron instrument design.